Universal-Basic-Compute/serenissima/backend/docs/ais.md

 1. **Economic Interaction**: Human players can buy lands from AI citizens, rent buildings from them, or sell resources to them
 2. **Social Interaction**: Human players can send messages to AI citizens and receive contextually appropriate responses
 3. **Visual Interaction**: Both AI and human citizens appear on the map, creating a populated city
-4. **Competitive Interaction**: AI citizens provide market competition, ensuring dynamic pricing and land valuation
+4. **Competitive Interaction**: AI citizens provide contract competition, ensuring dynamic pricing and land valuation
 5. **Collaborative Interaction**: AI citizens can work in businesses owned by human players, contributing to the economy

 ## Technical Implementation